GeorgePap-719/KUnion/README.md

 ## Motivation

-When writing application code, more often than not, business scenarios are complex and large enough.
-To represent their states or their results, we need many (and maybe big) sealed classes.
-This type is created with the goals to reduce some clutter from many internal, simple and small sealed classes.
-Reduce almost duplicated code (sealed classes which are practically the same but cannot be used on for different contexts), and in some rare (or not so rare) cases to help unify different sealed classes with a simple and clean API.
-While being acceptable to take a hit on readability.
+In application code development, business scenarios frequently involve complex and extensive requirements.
+This often leads to the creation of numerous sealed classes to represent various states or outcomes.
+However, managing a large number of these classes can result in code duplication, especially when similar sealed classes are needed for different contexts.
+In some cases, it becomes necessary to unify multiple sealed classes under a single sealed class type.
+The primary goals of this project are to minimize clutter, eliminate code duplication, and provide a cohesive API for managing diverse sealed classes within the given contexts, even at the cost of reduced readability.

 ## Usage